sixi3/equal-ds/README.md

 ## Equal DS UI

-Production-ready React sidebar components and Tailwind helpers for the Equal Design System, built with shadcn + Radix.
+Production-ready React sidebar components and Tailwind helpers for the Equal Design System, built with custom design tokens and optimized for performance.

+> **🚨 Version 1.0.0 Breaking Changes:** This major release includes a complete design system migration.
+Please read the [Migration Guide](#migration-guide) below.

 ### Installation